 Popular understanding often associates abolitionism (the campaign to end slavery) with the churches.
 In fact, mid–nineteenth-century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
 (Defenders could note that Jesus condoned slavery in the New Testament.
 Furthermore, in the words of modern-day religion scholar Hector Avalos, "That slavery was accepted and endorsed throughout the Bible needs little demonstration.")
 Prior to about 1840, the ministers and other religious activists who embraced abolitionism tended to be radicals within liberal denominations, notably the Unitarians and Quakers.

 The earliest critics of slavery were anything but religious; most were eighteenth-century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently articulated "rights of man."
 Somewhat later, pioneer Quaker abolitionists branded slavery "un-Christian."
 Slavery was outlawed in Britain in 1772, and in the United States, states north of Maryland between 1777 and 1804.
 These reforms were generally the work of political, not religious, activists.

 Early History.
 The American abolition movement arose in response to the recognition that slavery south of the Mason-Dixon line would not dissolve under the pressure of moral suasion.
 Early activists included William Lloyd Garrison (1805–1879), a journalist and activist who personally inspired most of the other principal abolitionist leaders.
 Among these was the nondenominational minister Beriah Green (1795–1874); at this time, declining to align with any established denomination was a radical stance.
-Green preached America’s first abolitionist sermons in Ohio in 1832; from 1833 to 1844, he led Oneida College, a labor college that pioneered integration of black and white students.
+Green preached America’s first abolitionist sermons in Ohio in 1832; from 1833 to 1844, he led the Oneida Institute, a labor college that pioneered integration of black and white students.
 (Oneida was located in the ironically named Whitesboro, near Syracuse.)
 Speaking of irony, Beriah Green was a friend of the Rev. John Ingersoll, who gave his youngest son the middle name Green in Beriah’s honor.
 This child was Robert Green Ingersoll (1833–1899), the best-known and most influential agnostic orator in the nation’s history.
 (Ingersoll’s birthplace is an attraction on the Freethought Trail.)
 Other early activists included the radical Unitarian cleric Theodore Parker (1810–1860) and the freethinking author Lydia Maria Child (1802–1880).